 In short, the GeoEvent server connects to real-time feeds or prompts events based on location.
 For example, when a service truck enters and leaves a shipping yard, it can generate timesheets on entry and exit automatically.

 And we’re starting to see technological advances in “geofencing” for a lot more industries.
 For example, retail, security, and even home temperature control can have geofencing options.

 In the free Esri training course “Introduction to GeoEvent Server”, you begin to apply concepts of geofencing.
 In 6 modules, you will learn to create real-time feeds that you can connect to.

 Free Esri Training and Massive Online Open Courses (MOOC)

-Even as a new year’s resolution goal in 2020, remember that these self-paced e-learning courses are free and can help you build a solid foundation.
+Remember that these self-paced e-learning courses are free and can help you build a solid foundation.